Take a route used since prehistoric times by travellers, herdsmen and soldiers through ancient landscapes.

 West of the River Thames, The Ridgeway is a broad track passing through the North Wessex Downs Area of Outstanding Natural Beauty (AONB) and is often quite a distance from villages or towns.
 Here you’ll experience wide, open views of rolling chalk downland and find many archaeological monuments close to the Trail including Stone Age long barrows, Bronze Age round barrows, Iron Age forts and the figures of white horses cut into the chalk.
 East of the Thames, The Ridgeway travels through the more-wooded and intimate hills and valleys of the Chilterns AONB where, as well as further archaeological treasures, there are several nature reserves rich in the wildlife found in chalk grassland habitats.
 In the Chilterns, The Ridgeway goes close to or through several villages and small towns where refreshments and other facilities are easily available.

-The Ridgeway can be enjoyed all year round, but spring through to autumn (March to November) probably provides the best views, the most wildlife and better surface conditions underfoot.
+The Ridgeway can be enjoyed all year round and the #RidgewaySpotter guide provides inspiration for each month of the year.
+Spring through to autumn (March to November) probably provides the best views, the most wildlife and better surface conditions underfoot.
 Early May is the best time to enjoy the bluebells that carpet many of the Chiltern woodlands, one of the treats for visitors to The Ridgeway.

 The National Trail is very well way-marked so following the route is easy.
 But it is always a good idea to take a guidebook or map.